Skip to content

 Can unit price comparisons save money on a weekly food shop?

 Many people find that applying unit price thinking consistently across a regular shop highlights small differences that accumulate meaningfully over weeks and months.
-It is worth considering that even a few pence per 100g across several staple items can represent a noticeable difference over a year.
+It is worth noting that even a few pence per 100g across several staple items can represent a noticeable difference over a year.
 This calculator can help illustrate what those differences look like in practice.

 Does pack size affect value for money beyond just the price?